DTJF/libpruio/src/doc/_5_memory.md

 The rest of the DRam area is used for exchanging parameters between the host (ARM) and the PRU software.
-The context changes, depending on the current operational state of libpruio.
+The context changes, depending on the current operational state of \Proj.

 ## Constructor ## {#sSecMemCTOR}